• Level of education

 Description

 The course is structured around case studies focusing on the Gironde and Nouvelle-Aquitaine regions.
-It develops, in turn, the appropriation of water as part of regional planning for drinking water, wastewater treatment, flooding and aquatic environments, including wetlands.
-It also addresses the positioning of the network of players in the water and urban planning sectors, while providing an opportunity to discover professions related to these two themes.
-It is the subject of numerous exchanges and interactions between the teacher and the students, with a view to awakening their critical sense with regard to practical, real-life professional cases.
+It develops, in turn, ways of appropriating water included in land use planning for drinking water, sanitation, flooding, and aquatic environments, including wetlands.
+It also addresses the positioning of water and urban planning stakeholders, while introducing students to professions related to these two themes.
+The course involves numerous exchanges and interactions between the teacher and students, with a view to stimulating their critical thinking in relation to practical, real-life professional cases.

 Read more